zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 ## Bookmarks support in your visuals

 If your visuals interact with other visuals, selects datapoint or filters other visuals, you need to restore state from properties.
-If your visuals don't interact with other visuals, actions are not required.

-## How to added bookmarks support
+## How to add bookmarks support

-Install required utils or update to new one.
-The `powerbi-visuals-utils-interactivityutils` version 3.0.0 or higher contains additional classes to manipulate with state selection or filter.
+Install the required utils or update to new one.
+The `powerbi-visuals-utils-interactivityutils`(https://github.com/Microsoft/PowerBI-visuals-utils-interactivityutils/) version 3.0.0 or higher contains additional classes to manipulate with state selection or filter.
 Install or update utils in your project before continue.

 ### How the bookmarks support visuals interact with Power BI

 Let's consider the sample, where a user creates several bookmarks in the report page and use different selections in each bookmark.

-The user selects datapoint in your visual.
-The visuals interact with Power BI and other visuals by passings selections to host.
-After that user clicks to "Added" in `Bookmark panel`.
-The Power BI saves current selections for new bookmarks.
+The user selects a datapoint in your visual.
+The visual interacts with Power BI and other visuals by passings selections to the host.
+Then the user selects "Add" in `Bookmark panel` and Power BI saves the current selections for the new bookmark.

-It happens each time when user change selection and added new bookmarks.
+It happens each time when the user change selection and adds new bookmarks.
-When user prepared bookmarks, he can switch between them.
+Once created, the user can switch between the bookmarks.

-When the user clicks on first bookmarks, PowerBI restores saved selections and pass to the visuals.
+When the user clicks on a bookmark, PowerBI restores the saved selections and passes them to the visual.
-The `update` method will be called of the visual.
-And inside update options will available special object at `options.dataViews[0].metadata.objects.general.filter`.
-It is expression three of selection (filter).
-It's not convenient to use this object direct way.
+The `update` method of the visuals will be called, and inside the update options there will be a special object at `options.dataViews[0].metadata.objects.general.filter`.
+It is expression three of the selection (filter), although it is not recommended to use this object directly.

-You can use `FilterManager.restoreSelectionIds` method to convert this object to array of `ISelectionId`.
+You can use `FilterManager.restoreSelectionIds` method to convert this object to an array of `ISelectionId`.

 ### Visuals with selections

 ### Visuals with filter

 Let's assume that the visual creates a filter of data by date range.
-So, we have `startDate` and `endDate` as start and end of a range.
+So, we have `startDate` and `endDate` as start and end of the range.
-The visual create an advanced filter and calls host method `applyJsonFilter` to filter data by created conditions.
+The visual creates an advanced filter and calls host method `applyJsonFilter` to filter data by the relevant conditions.
-There `target` is the table for filtering
+The `target` is the table for filtering

 ```typescript
 const filter: IAdvancedFilter = new window["powerbi-models"].AdvancedFilter(